 There are different arrangements for Apprenticeships in Scotland, Wales and Northern Ireland.

-Progression from hospital play assistant work.
-To become a hospital play assistant, applicants need a qualification such as an NVQ Level 3 in children's care, learning and development, CACHE Level 3 Diploma in child care and education or BTEC National Diploma in children's care, learning and development.
+Progression from hospital play assistants.
+To become a hospital play specialist, applicants need a qualification such as an NVQ Level 3 in children's care, learning and development, CACHE Level 3 Diploma in child care and education or BTEC National Diploma in children's care, learning and development.
 With experience, hospital play assistants can apply for work and training as a hospital play specialist.

 Transfer from other related work.
 It is possible to enter work and training as a hospital play specialist after experience in working with children in occupations such as nursing, social work, teaching, art therapy, drama therapy, music therapy or occupational therapy.